Anti-Trafficking is one of The Salvation Army International Development UK's five areas of work.

-Community awareness and recovery (CAR), Nigeria
+Community prevention and recovery, Nigeria

 Survivors of trafficking who are referred to the project receive care and accommodation with specially trained host families, and are linked up to long-term community reintegration and support programmes run through Salvation Army churches and centres.
 More than 70 Salvation Army personnel, across ten corps have received training to support survivors.